eitanbenjam/docker_jenkins/README.md

 ```
    jenkins                        eitan               255d0f9befc4        29 seconds ago      760MB
 ```
-4. after docker image was build we can run it with the following commad:
+4. after docker image was build we can run it with the following command:
 ```
     jenkins_listen_port=9997  # the port number you want jenkins container to listen on
     . start_docker.sh
 ```
-this script will bring up the jenkins image that was created in the previos step called jenkins-eitan. check that jenkins container was created by running the command:
+this script will bring up the jenkins image that was created in the previous step called jenkins-eitan. check that jenkins container was created by running the command:
 ```
 docker ps|grep jenkins-eitan